Skip to main content

 Anti-PatternWhy It FailsUse Instead

-CSF2 Template.bind(\{\})No type inference, verboseCSF3 object stories with satisfies
+CSF2 Template.bind(\{\})Deprecated, no type inference, will be removed in SB 11CSF3 object stories with satisfies

 vi.mock() in story filesLeaks between stories, breaks isolationRegister sb.mock(import(...)) in preview.ts, configure with mocked() in beforeEach